Visas and Work Permits — 9 min

 Unlimited PTO is a great perk, but if no one actually takes time off, unlimited PTO may as well be no PTO.

 “We offer unlimited PTO, but we know people tend to feel uneasy about taking the time they need,” says Nadia Vatalidis, Remote’s head of people.
+Ensuring employees receive the necessary rest is crucial, as is actively promoting the organization's well-being resources to increase visibility and encourage higher participation.
 “To combat that, Remote enforces a minimum PTO rule.
 All our employees must take at least the minimum number of days off, and managers are responsible for making sure their team members meet that threshold.”

 See also: How to manage an unlimited PTO policy

 Days off are not as effective if employees return to a ton of extra work, though.
 Who can relax on vacation knowing the requests are piling up?
 To avoid this problem, leaders should find and eliminate bottlenecks within their organizations.